ZcashFoundation/frost/rfcs/0001-messages.md

 ## Definitions

 - `dealer` - Participant who distributes the initial package to all the other participants.
-The dealer can also be the aggregator and one of the signers.
 - `aggregator` - Participant in charge of collecting all the signatures from the other participants and generating the final group signature.
-The aggregator can also be the dealer and one of the signers.
 - `signer` - Participant that will receive the initial package, sign and send the signature to the aggregator to receive the final group signature.

-A signer can be also the dealer and the aggregator.
+Note: In this RFC we consider the above 3 participants to be different. `dealer` and `aggergator` have specific hard coded `ParticipantId`s so for example a `dealer` can't be a `signer`.
+This is not a protocol limitation but a specific rule introduced in this document.

 ## Guide-level explanation